vuxminhan/Human-pose-feedback-system/README.md

-# "MotionMentor: 'Learn by Doing' with 3D Human Pose Estimation and Dynamic Time Warping for Accurate Pose Comparison in Fitness"
+# MotionMentor: 'Learn by Doing' with 3D Human Pose Estimation and Dynamic Time Warping for Accurate Pose Comparison in Fitness
 ## Result
 The Human Pose Feedback System application is versatile and can be adapted for various types of workouts, including martial arts, hypertrophy training, and dance choreography.